2 Days in Robertson NSW: a relaxed weekend escape

 Stop 2.
 Carrington Falls Budderoo National Park

-Depending on how much water is in the river it’s possible to walk from across the top of the falls to Nellies Glen.
+Depending on how much water is in the river, it’s possible to walk from across the top of the falls to Nellies Glen.
 We ended up doing the 3-minute drive.

 Allow 30 minutes here at least to give yourself time to see a few of the lookouts.

 Follow signs to the Carrington Falls Campground for your next stop.